sinclairzx81/typebox/readme.md

   }
 }
 ```
-The TypeCompiler generates validation routines for types.
-You can inspect the generated code by using the `Code()` function of the `TypeCheck<T>` object.
+The TypeCompiler generates JavaScript validation routines types that are evaluated at runtime.
+You can inspect the generated code by calling the `Code()` function of the `TypeCheck<T>` object.

 ```typescript
 const C = TypeCompiler.Compile(Type.String())